How to Do Morning Pages: A Step-by-Step Guide for Mental Clarity

 You sit down to think clearly about your day, your goals, your creative projects.
 Instead, your brain serves up a rotating playlist of half-worries, stale to-do items, and the thing you forgot to say in yesterday’s meeting.
 Learning how to do morning pages gives you a systematic way to drain that mental noise before it shapes your entire day.
-Developed by Julia Cameron in *The Artist’s Way*, morning pages are three pages of longhand, stream-of-consciousness writing done first thing after waking [1].
-Psychologist James Pennebaker’s research on expressive writing shows that unfiltered writing reduces intrusive thoughts and improves working memory in as few as four sessions [2].
+Developed by Julia Cameron in The Artist’s Way, morning pages are three pages of longhand, stream-of-consciousness writing done first thing after waking [1].
+Research on expressive writing shows that unfiltered writing about emotional experiences, typically across three to five short sessions, reduces intrusive thoughts and emotional distress [5], freeing working memory capacity [6] before the rest of your day begins.
 This guide walks you through the full method so you can start tomorrow morning.

 Morning Pages are three pages of longhand, stream-of-consciousness writing completed first thing in the morning.
 Created by Julia Cameron as a core practice in The Artist’s Way, morning pages serve as a daily brain drain that clears mental clutter, reduces anxiety, and opens creative pathways by bypassing the inner editor.